vb1lyi/playwright-java-sol/README.md

 # Run all tests
 ./gradlew test

-# Run tests then open Allure report in browser (serves on localhost, avoids file:// CORS issues)
+# Run tests then open Allure report in browser
 ./gradlew allureServe
 ```